 - Election Observers (The number of assessors varies depending on the electoral regulations)

-Regulatory guidelines about the structure of the election committee can be found in the electoral regulations or statute.Request a quote >
+Regulatory guidelines about the structure of the election committee can be found in the electoral regulations or statute.Start now >

 Responsibilities of the election committee

 Members of the election committee assume responsibility for different parts of the election process according to their position within the committee.
 Hereafter, some examples for the distribution of tasks are listed.